Mouhamed-Jinja/BlogAPI/README.md

 # BlogAPI
 BlogAPI is a RESTful API that allows users to create, read, update, and delete blog posts.
-The API was built using Python and Flask, and it utilizes a PostgreSQL database to store the blog post data.
+The API was built using Python and FastAPI, and it utilizes a PostgreSQL database to store the blog post data.

 The API provides a simple and intuitive interface for interacting with the blog post data.